rome/tools/website/src/index.md

 showHero: true
 ---

-**Rome** is a linter, compiler, bundler, and [more](#responsibilities) for JavaScript, HTML, and CSS.
+**Rome** is a linter, compiler, bundler, and [more](#responsibilities) for JavaScript, HTML, CSS, and Markdown.
 It unifies functionality that have previously been completely separate tools.
 We have support for JavaScript flavors such as TypeScript and JSX.

 [Babel](https://babeljs.io/), [Webpack](https://webpack.js.org/), [Jest](https://jestjs.io/), [ESLint](https://eslint.org/), and other frontend tooling have a significant overlap in responsibilities and implementation.
 There is value in these being a single tool.